Scone Palace: Scone Abbey

 Scone was an ancient gathering place of the Picts, and was probably the site of an early Christian church.
 The place of coronation was called Caislean Credi, 'Hill of Credulity', which survives as the present Moot Hill.
 In the Middle Ages the mound was marked with a stone cross, but this disappeared probably during the Scottish Reformation in 1559, when the Abbey buildings were sacked by a mob from Dundee and led by John Knox.

 From 1114 to 1559, Scone was one of Scotland's major monasteries and later abbeys.
-It is often said to have been founded by King Alexander I. It is more likely the case that the monastery's status was 'formalised' as a result of King Alexander I's charter.
+The monastery's status was 'formalised' as a result of King Alexander I's charter.
 A representation of the church on the Abbey's seal, and some surviving architectural fragments, show that it was built in the Romanesque style, with a central tower crowned with a spire.
 Between 1284 and 1402 Scone Abbey (sometimes referred to as the Palace of the Abbots) often served to house the Parliament of Scotland.

 Alexander II and Alexander III, both crowned at Scone, ruled from 1214 to 1286.
 For centuries the greatest treasure at Scone was the Stone of Scone upon which the early Kings of Scotland were crowned.
 When Edward I of England carried off the Stone of Scone to Westminster Abbey in 1296, the Coronation Chair that still stands in the abbey was specially made to fit over it.
 Robert the Bruce was crowned at Scone in 1306 and the last coronation was of Charles II, when he accepted the Scottish crown in 1651.
-The Stone of Scone is now in Edinburgh Castle (Historic Scotland) along with the Scottish regalia.
+The Stone of Scone is now in Perth Museum.

 Scone Abbey flourished for over four hundred years.
 In 1559, it fell victim to a mob from Dundee during the early days of the Reformation and was largely destroyed.
 In 1580 the abbey estates were granted to Lord Ruthven, later the Earl of Gowrie, who held estates around what is now called Huntingtower Castle.
 The Ruthvens rebuilt the Abbot's Palace of the old abbey as a grand residence.
 In 1600, James VI charged the family with treason and their estates at Scone were passed to Sir David Murray of Gospetrie (later known as Lord Scone), one of James' most loyal followers.

 In 1604, the Palace of Scone was the family seat of the Murrays of Scone and the 1st Lord Scone.
 These Murrays were a branch of the Murrays of Tullibardine (later Atholl), whose original family seat was Balvaird Castle in Fife.
 The branch included William Murray, 1st Earl of Mansfield, Lord Chief Justice of the King's Bench (8 November 1756 – 4 June 1788).